pantheon-systems/documentation/source/content/guides/backups/06-faqs-backups.md

 ### Why is the Drupal module Backup & Migrate not recommended on Pantheon?

-As a product in general, Backup & Migrate is perfectly fine and fulfills many site owners’ needs, but it is not recommended within the context of the Pantheon platform.
+As a product in general, Backup & Migrate fulfills many site owners’ needs, but it is not recommended within the context of the Pantheon platform.
 On Pantheon, ​​Backup & Migrate can make your Drupal site work harder for a number of reasons:

 - Requires a full Drupal bootstrap
 - Monopolizes an appserver process and MySQL process while running